ParisNeo/Gpt4All-webui/README.md

 Note: All options are optional and have default values.

-Once the server is running, open your web browser and navigate to http://localhost:9600 (or http://your host name:your port number if you have selected different values for those) to access the chatbot UI.
+Once the server is running, open your web browser and navigate to http://localhost:9600 (or http://your-host-name:your-port-number if you have selected different values for those) to access the chatbot UI.
 To use the app, open a web browser and navigate to this URL.

 Make sure to adjust the default values and descriptions of the options to match your specific application.